 God’s plan was to insert himself into his own Creation.
 He would take on the form He created in his own image, created with the capability of being connected in a unique way to God and intended to be a temple and habitation for God, Himself, by his spirit (because God is Spirit[vii]).
 We are created in God’s image, but we are made from dust (the creation) and to dust we shall return unless God infuses Himself into us.

 God demonstrated that intention, shedding all the power and station He has as God to come to us in human form.[viii]
 In that human form, God humbly fulfilled all that was required[ix] to marry imperfect, human nature with God’s perfect, divine nature[x], creating the possibility of a new human, born again of the Spirit[xi].

 By inserting himself into the creation in the form of man, God’s plan was to infuse his Spirit into human flesh providing a way for us to be transformed by His Spirit from mere flesh to spirit.
 Jesus said that no man can see the kingdom of God unless he is born again, born of the spirit.

-The plan God has offered is not achieved by our own efforts (attainment), as Ravi Zacharias aptly notes.
+The plan God has offered is not achieved by our own efforts (attainment).
 What God offers is redemption that is provided freely by God’s design through Jesus Christ who was raised from the dead, proving God’s ability to take these bodies of flesh and infuse them with His Spirit so that we can, indeed, become like God – not of our own doing, but by God’s intention and doing.